jleahred/jle_cpp_tk/src/core/hp/hp.md

 That's the main reason why I build this lib, and in these cases, the game consists on getting a text, validate it, and generating a different text.

-The output could be also... a program in pcode or c++, or embedded language.
+The output could be also... a program in bytecode or c++, or embedded language.

 Yes! this is external DSL